AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

    ![](assets/learning-program200s.jpg)

-1. Use the radio buttons to choose if you want to view all courses or courses with unselected instances.&nbsp;Note that if the learner has completed the instance, he cannot switch to another instance.
+1. Use the radio buttons to choose if you want to view all courses or courses with unselected instances.
+Note that if the learner has completed the instance, he cannot switch to another instance.

    ![](assets/radio-buttons.jpg)